FloVanGH/coop_sl/apps/coop_local/README.md

 Now I'm on to create a file browser that fits my personal needs and taste.
 So it will be including extra features like. a game launcher, music player and image viewer.
 Also if there are some features implemented now the project is still in early stage.
 As mentioned it's mainly a personal project but if someone else is interested in `coop_local` you can check further topics and progress on https://codeberg.org/flovansl/co_sl/issues/33.

+## Features

+* View, copy, remove files and folders
+* View images
+* View and edit texts

+## Input

+coop_local can be controlled by mouse, touchpad, touchscreen and a game controller.

 ## Dependencies

 ### Linux